 Set the advanced filters ('Do phrase matches', 'Fuzziness' or 'Proximity searches', 'File types' and 'Path') according to your preferences:

-'Do phrase matches' is the equivalent of double quotes: it looks for documents containing an exact sentence or phrase rather than looking for a set of words in random order.
-If you turn it on, all queries will be search for their exact mention in documents.
+'Do phrase matches' is the equivalent of double quotes: it looks for documents containing an exact sentence or phrase.
+If you turn it on, all queries will be search for their exact mention in documents as if Datashare added double quotes around each query.

 When you run a batch search, you can set the fuzziness to 0, 1 or 2.
 It will apply to each term in a query.
 It corresponds to the maximum number of operations (insertions, deletions, substitutions and transpositions) on characters needed to make one term match the other.